spjy/jotted-topics/electromagnetism.md

 There are three different types of polarization due to the application of external electric field $\bold{E}$ on a dielectric material.
 It is related to the displacement of bound charges.

 Electrons within the dielectric material stores electric energy because of the shifts in the positions of the positive and negatives charges against normal molecular and atomic forces.

-The charge displacement is called polarization.
+Charges in dielectrics are bound (not free to move), so they are displaced; the charge displacement is called polarization.

 #### Electronic Polarization